 Other natural sources of mortality

-40 blue whales have been killed by ice entrapments in the Northwest Atlantic since 1974, with whales being crushed, stranded or suffocated (Gomez et al., 2017; Sears & Perrin, 2018).
-In 2014, a total of 9 whales were killed after getting trapped in shifting ice in the Gulf of Maine, posing a significant loss to an already small population (“9 blue whales die after getting trapped off Newfoundland’s coast”, 2014).
+40 blue whales have been killed by ice entrapments in the Northwest Atlantic since 1974, with whales being crushed, stranded or suffocated (Gomez et al. 2017, Sears & Perrin 2018).
+In 2014, a total of 9 blue whales were killed after getting trapped in shifting ice in the Gulf of Maine, posing a significant loss to an already small population (“9 blue whales die after getting trapped off Newfoundland’s coast” 2014).
 There does not seem to be any records of ice entrapments of this scale in the Northeast Atlantic.

-The blue whale is a cosmopolitan species found in all the major oceans of the world, with a tendency of remaining in deep waters.
+The blue whale is a cosmopolitan species found in all the major oceans of the world, with a tendency to remain in deep waters.
 The population structure is not clear, and both three and four large geographic regions have been suggested.
-The three regions currently accepted are the North Atlantic, North Pacific and Southern Ocean, while it is still unclear whether the blue whales found in the Northern Indian Ocean constitute their own population (Sears & Perrin, 2018).
+The three regions currently accepted are the North Atlantic, North Pacific and Southern Ocean, while it is still unclear whether the blue whales found in the Northern Indian Ocean constitute their own population (Sears & Perrin 2018).

 Distribution in the North Atlantic

-Historical whaling information indicates distributions around Svalbard and the Northern Norwegian coast, Iceland, the Faroe Islands, Shetland, Ireland, the UK and Eastern Canada, off Newfoundland and the Gulf of St. Lawrence (Sigurjónsson & Gunnlaugsson, 1990).
-Only a few blue whales were caught off Spain and Portugal, although the last recorded catches were six whales off Spain in 1978 (Allison, 2017).
+Historical whaling information indicates a distribution around Svalbard and the Northern Norwegian coast, Iceland, the Faroe Islands, Shetland, Ireland, the UK and Eastern Canada, (off Newfoundland and the Gulf of St. Lawrence) (Sigurjónsson & Gunnlaugsson 1990).
+Only a few blue whales were caught off Spain and Portugal, although the last recorded catches were six whales off Spain in 1978 (Allison 2017).

-American whalers in the 18th and 19th century also reported encounters with blue whales across the southern half of the North Atlantic, in tropical and warm temperature latitudes, during winter months.
-The summer encounters showed a narrower and more northerly distribution.
-However, these logbook entries only cover the extent of the whaling areas, and for instance the Gulf of St. Lawrence and Iceland were seldom visited by American whalers (Reeves et al., 2004).
+American whalers in the 18th and 19th century also reported encounters with blue whales across the southern half of the North Atlantic, in tropical and warm temperature latitudes during winter months.
+Summer encounters showed a narrower and more northerly distribution.
+However, these logbook entries only cover the extent of the whaling areas, and areas such as the Gulf of St. Lawrence and Iceland were seldom visited by American whalers (Reeves et al. 2004).

-The deep water and offshore preferences of blue whales and their low abundance have made them difficult to observe and study.
-They have only been studied intensely along the north shore of the Gulf of St. Lawrence, and seasonal occurrence and movements elsewhere in the North Atlantic are poorly known (Reeves et al., 2004).
+The low abundance of blue whales and their deep water and offshore preferences have made them difficult to observe and study.
+They have only been studied intensely along the north shore of the Gulf of St. Lawrence.
+Their seasonal occurrence and movements elsewhere in the North Atlantic are poorly known (Reeves et al. 2004).

-Sightings and acoustic data show a wide-ranging use of the North Atlantic, with blue whales moving over great distances and being observed from north of Disko Bay and off Svalbard in the north to south of Bermuda and off the Cape Verde Islands (e.g., Reeves et al., 2004; Sears et al., 2005, MICS, n.d.; NAMMCO, 2017b).
+The available sightings and acoustic data show a wide-ranging use of the North Atlantic, with blue whales moving over great distances and being observed from north of Disko Bay and off Svalbard in the north, to south of Bermuda and off the Cape Verde Islands (e.g. Reeves et al. 2004, Sears et al. 2005, MICS n.d., NAMMCO 2017b).
 See also below under Migration.

-Blue whale distribution is probably dictated by food requirements and availability, as well as sea ice, and, to a lesser extent, predation risks (Lesage et al., 2018; Sears & Perrin, 2018).
-Sea surface temperature, regional concentrations of chlorophyll a and ocean depth provided the greatest contributions to a blue whale species distribution model built by Gomez et al. (2017).
+Blue whale distribution is probably dictated by food availability and sea ice, and to a lesser extent, predation risks (Lesage et al. 2018, Sears & Perrin 2018).
+Sea surface temperature, regional concentrations of chlorophyll, and ocean depth provided the greatest contributions to a blue whale species distribution model built by Gomez et al. (2017).

 Central and East Atlantic

-The largest aggregation of blue whales in the North Atlantic is found around Iceland; otherwise, they are rare in the Northeast Atlantic.
-In recent years blue whales have been sighted regularly around Svalbard and Jan Mayen, but with too few sightings to estimate abundance from the four series of Norwegian mosaic surveys done since 1996 (Pike et al., 2009, 2019; Øien, 2009, 2019; Leonard & Øien, 2019a,b,c,d).
+The largest aggregation of blue whales in the North Atlantic is found around Iceland; otherwise they are rare in the Northeast Atlantic.
+In recent years, blue whales have been sighted regularly around Svalbard and Jan Mayen.
+There have, however, been too few sightings to estimate abundance from the four series of Norwegian mosaic surveys done since 1996 (Pike et al. 2009, 2019; Øien 2009, 2019; Leonard and Øien 2020a,b).

-Between 1987 and 2001, the increase in blue whale abundance was higher in the northeast than in the west of Iceland (Pike et al., 2009), indicating a northward shift in relative distribution.
-This was also consistent with the experiences of whale watching companies in Iceland and photo-identification studies showing that at least some of the whales previously found in the west had moved to the northeast (Vikingsson et al., 2015).
-During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of Iceland, particularly off the Eastern coast of Greenland, but uncommonly in the eastern half of the area (Pike et al., 2019).
+Between 1987 and 2001, the increase in blue whale abundance was higher in the northeast than in the west of Iceland (Pike et al. 2009).
+This indicates a northward shift in relative distribution.
+This shift is consistent with the experience of whale watching companies in Iceland, as well as photo-identification studies showing that at least some of the whales previously found in the west had moved to the northeast (Vikingsson et al. 2015).
+During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated in the north and west of Iceland, particularly off the eastern coast of Greenland (Pike et al. 2019).

-Blue whales are also detected offshore in the New York Bight from January to March (Muirhead et al., 2018).
+Blue whales are also seen offshore in the New York Bight from January to March (Muirhead et al. 2018).

 Did you know?

-The blue whale undertakes extensive north-south migrations each year (Mizroch et al., 1984, Heide-Jørgensen et al., 2001; Sears et al., 2005; Pike et al., 2009, 2019).
-Blue whales are usually present in the northern areas of the North Atlantic only during the summer months (Pike et al., 2009), and appear to depart from northern areas earlier in autumn than fin or humpback whales (Pike et al. 2019).
+The blue whale undertakes extensive north-south migrations each year (Mizroch et al. 1984, Heide-Jørgensen et al. 2001, Sears et al. 2005, Pike et al. 2009, 2019).
+Blue whales are usually present in the northern areas of the North Atlantic only during the summer months (Pike et al. 2009).
+They appear to depart from northern areas earlier in autumn than fin or humpback whales (Pike et al. 2019).

 Memory appears to play an important role in the movement decisions of blue whales, which tend to go to areas where they have experienced plenty of food over several seasons (Abrahms et al. 2019).
-Blue whales have been shown to forage while they migrate, contradictory to the common belief that these animals fast during this period (Silva et al. 2013).
+Blue whales have been shown to forage while they migrate, which contradicts the common belief that these animals fast during this period (Silva et al. 2013).

 Central and East Atlantic

-The area southwest of Ireland might be part of the migration route from high latitudes in summer to winter feeding areas in the Northwest African upwelling zones (Baines et al., 2017).
-Blue whales are sighted frequently in the Azores during spring and early summer and whales tagged here have been tracked almost up to Iceland (Silva et al. 2014, NAMMCO, 2017b).
-One individual has also been identified both off Mauritania and Iceland (Sears et al., 2005).
+The area southwest of Ireland might also be part of the migration route from high latitudes in summer to winter feeding areas in the Northwest African upwelling zones (Baines et al. 2017).
+Blue whales are sighted frequently in the Azores during spring and early summer and whales tagged here have been tracked almost up to Iceland (Silva et al. 2014, NAMMCO 2017b).
+One individual has also been identified both off Mauritania and Iceland (Sears et al. 2005).

-The blue whale is known to frequent the Gulf of St. Lawrence during the summer and the eastern Scotian Shelf between January and November (e.g. Gomez et al., 2017).
-An extension of the summer feeding areas to autumn has been confirmed with evidence for new feeding areas off southern Newfoundland and Nova Scotia (Lesage et al., 2017).
-Two “transit corridors” were identified in eastern Canada: the Cabot and Honguedo Straits (Lesage et al., 2017).
-The wintering areas in the western Atlantic include the Gulf of St. Lawrence, southwest Newfoundland and the Scotian Shelf, as well as the Mid-Atlantic Bight off the US coast and warm, deep oceanic waters off this area.
+Blue whales are known to frequent the Gulf of St. Lawrence during the summer and the eastern Scotian Shelf between January and November (e.g. Gomez et al. 2017).
+An extension of the summer feeding areas to autumn has been confirmed with evidence for new feeding areas off southern Newfoundland and Nova Scotia (Lesage et al. 2017).
+Two “transit corridors” were identified in eastern Canada: the Cabot and Honguedo Straits (Lesage et al. 2017).
+The wintering areas in the west Atlantic include the Gulf of St. Lawrence, southwest Newfoundland and the Scotian Shelf, as well as the Mid-Atlantic Bight off the US coast and warm, deep oceanic waters off this area.

-The Northeast Atlantic population is centred in Icelandic waters from Denmark Strait, Iceland, Jan Mayen, north to Spitsbergen to the Barents Sea in summer – extending South to Northwest Africa in winter, (e.g. Sears & Calambokidis, 2002; Sears et al., 2005, 2015; Sears & Perrin, 2018; MICS, n.d.).
+The Northeast Atlantic population is centred in Icelandic waters.
+In summer it extends from Denmark Strait, Iceland, Jan Mayen, north to Spitsbergen and the Barents Sea, moving south to Northwest Africa in winter (e.g. Sears & Calambokidis 2002, Sears et al. 2005, 2015, Sears & Perrin 2018, MICS n.d.).

-A reliable recent global population estimate is not available, but it is thought that mature blue whales number between 5,000 and 15,000 individuals globally, and between 10,000 and 25,000 in total.
-The population is increasing in the North Atlantic and Antarctic.
-The global mature population in 1926 was probably around 140,000 (Cooke, 2018).
+A recent reliable global population estimate is not available.
+However, it is thought that mature blue whales number between 5,000 and 15,000 individuals globally, and between 10,000 and 25,000 in total (Cooke 2018).
+This is markedly different from the estimate that there were 140,000 in 1926.
+Since its protection in 1966, the population is now increasing in the North Atlantic and the Antarctic.

-The previous estimate was from 2001, as no abundance estimate was made during the 2007 surveys due to too few sightings.
-During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of the survey area, particularly off the Eastern coast of Greenland, and uncommonly in the eastern half of the area (Pike et al., 2019).
+The previous estimate is from 2001.
+No abundance estimate was made during the 2007 surveys of the area due to too few sightings.
+During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of the survey area, particularly off the eastern coast of Greenland, and uncommonly in the eastern half of the area (Pike et al. 2019).

-The rate of increase of blue whales off Iceland and the Faroe Islands was 9% annually (95% CI 2% – 17%) for the period 1987-2001 (Pike et al., 2009).
-The uncorrected estimate from the 2015 survey is more than double that of the two previous ones, suggesting an increase in blue whale numbers in the entire area, and particularly to the west of Iceland (Pike et al., 2019).
+For the period 1987-2001, the rate of increase of blue whales off Iceland and the Faroe Islands was 9% annually (Pike et al. 2009).
+The uncorrected estimate from the 2015 survey is more than double that of the two previous ones, suggesting an increase in blue whale numbers in the entire area, and particularly to the west of Iceland (Pike et al. 2019).